 FAQ

 Q: Can I use Z-scores for non-normal data?
 A: While Z-scores are based on the assumption of normality, they can still provide useful information for non-normal data.
-However, the probabilities associated with Z-scores may not be accurate for highly non-normal data.
+Still, the probabilities associated with Z-scores may not be accurate for highly non-normal data.
 Consider transforming the data or using non-parametric methods in such cases.

 Q: How do I find the Z-score corresponding to a specific probability?